Proton

 We can do all this because unlike Google, we put our customers first.
 While Big Tech firms rely on surveillance capitalist business models, we’re entirely supported by you, the Proton community.
 As a result, we can focus on providing features and services that help you protect your information rather than trying to find ways to collect it surreptitiously.

-We offer up to 5 GB of storage for free, so anyone can try Proton Drive.
+If you’re ready to make the switch to a secure Google Drive alternative, we offer up to 5 GB of storage for free, so anyone can try Proton Drive.
 If free private storage with a company that puts you first sounds like something you’d like to be part of, create an account today.
+Or you can deGoogle your life for just $1.

 Related articles